 Adding a new dialog

 You can add as many dialogs as required to a single flow.
-To add a dialog to a flow, click on the flow > click on Add new dialog.
+You can choose to include either a message or an action.

 Getting input from your customer

-If you want to collect input from your customer (the end-user), you need to toggle the Define user input, and choose an appropriate input option from the Select input type dropdown.
+If you want to collect input from your customers, click on the +Get Response text and choose an appropriate input option.
 Each input option has specific field properties associated with it.
 You can read more about input types here.